Twenkid/SIGI-2025/README.md

 ## You can Join and help with your events, items, works!

-* The purpose of this "rolling" whole-year long meeting is to be a show case and a gathering of R&D people who look for collaborators, partners or interesting projects and topics.
+* The purpose of this "rolling" whole-year long meeting is to be a forum and a site for gathering of R&D people, students, angels and investors who look for collaborators, partners or interesting projects and topics to study, learn, apply or to sponsor etc.
 * The Sacred Computers' original alternative terms for Artificial General Intelligence: Artificial Mind, Изкуствен Разум, Мислеща машина, VLESI: Versatile Limitless Explorer and Self-Improver and variants such as VEI: Versatile Explorer and Improver ...
 EI: Explorer and Improver.
 VGEI: Versatile Generalizer Explorer and Improver... //note from 27.3.2024
 * EMI - Explorer Mapper Improver ...
 (2025)